LukasInf17/com.dhbw.team3/README.md

 ## How to use the web application

 - Create account with e-mail address and password
-- When you did not receive a confirmation mail: Check the spam folder as well
+- If you did not receive a confirmation mail, please check the spam folder or try registertion again.
-- After confirming the registration, log in to your account
+- After confirming your mail address, you can log into your account.
-- Click on the link "New invitation" on the sidebar (on mobile, swipe to the right to open the sidebar), and follow the steps
+- Click on the link "New invitation" on the sidebar (mobile view: swipe to the right, or hit the menu button to open the sidebar), and follow the steps.
-- Use the button "Send mails to guests" to send the invitation mails to the guests.
+- Use the button "Send mail to guests" to send the invitation mails to the guests.
-- Use "Manage invitations" on the sidebar to manage your invitations
+- Use "Manage invitations" on the sidebar to manage your invitations.
-- On the page of an invitation, you can edit the data, if the invitation wasn't already sent to guests.
+- Prior to sending the invitation mail, you can edet it on the detailed view.
-- After sending the invitation to the guests, you can see the reaction status of the guests on the invitation page.
+- After sending the invitation to the guests, you can see the status of the guests on the invitation page in form of a traffic light based dot.